refactorroom/pim/documents/lession_contribute/07_community_guidelines.md

 ## Conclusion

 Contributing to open source is about more than just code - it's about building a community, sharing knowledge, and creating lasting value.
-The CLG project benefits from:
+The pim project benefits from:

 ### Technical Excellence
 - High-quality, well-tested code